bagley/wptool/README.md

 ###wpscan

 This tool will scan the site for signs of malware.
 Note that is is **not** a complete solution.
-It just only help you out in determining if you have breaking.
+It only helps you out in determining if you have breaking.
 It does not fix it.
 It will give you several false positives.
 But it's helpful.

 *Note!
 Scanning can take a huge amount of cpu and disk drive.
 If you abuse your provider's resources, they may shut you down.*